Remuneration Subject to Source Deductions of Québec Income Tax

 Use the method applicable to gratuities to calculate the source deductions of income tax from the following types of remuneration:

-- commissions paid to an employee who does not have to incur expenses or who did not complete the Statement of Commissions and Expenses for Source Deduction Purposes (form TP-1015.R.13.1-V), if the commissions are not paid to the employee on a regular basis;
+- commissions paid to an employee who does not have to incur expenses or who did not complete the Statement of Commissions and Expenses for Source Deduction Purposes (form TP-1015.R.13.1-V), if the commissions are not paid on a regular basis;

 - overtime paid in a pay period other than the period in which it was earned (that is, accumulated overtime);